 the same year, she started her new band, "Virtual Leak," which in March 2020 released its first CD on Tangible Music.
 The record mostly consists of original compositions by the

 bandleader.
-The band was invited to present their debut album at this year's "Jazzahead" (canceled due to the Corona lockdown).
+The band was invited to present their debut album at this year's "Jazzahead".

 Heidi Bayer is in demand as a solo trumpeter in groups ranging from small ensembles to big bands.
 Recent projects in which she is involved include Janning Trumann's nonet "Wem Zeit wie Ewigkeit," Shannon Barnett's latest quartet "Wolves and Mirrors," Stefan Karl Schmid's "Pyjama" octet and Sven Decker's "JULI" quartet.
 She is a regular member of trumpet sections in several big bands, including the monthly performing "Subway Jazz Orchestra," the "Hendrika Entzian Bigband," and the "Fuchsthone Orchestra."

 Besides her concert activities, Heidi is an active and passionate teacher.
 She has offered private trumpet lessons and led big band and trumpet workshops for many years and across Germany.
 In April 2019, she accepted a permanent half-time position as an instructor of trumpet performance and conducting at the University of Oldenburg’s music department, where she also leads the university big band.

 From the summer semester of 2021, she will also hold a teaching position at the Mannheim University of Music.

 For a detailed biography featured in JazzZeitung follow this link: